Bubba Gump Country

 Starting At $Flexible Pricing

-Can you believe it’s been 22 years since Forrest Gump sat on that bench and told us “life is like a box of chocolates?”
+Can you believe it’s been almost 30 years since Forrest Gump sat on that bench and told us “life is like a box of chocolates?”
 It was in July 1994, that this slow, but sweet character played by Tom Hanks entered theaters—and our hearts.
 At U S Tours, we thought today, “for no particular reason” that we could celebrate and remember the simple life of Forrest, while touring movie sites, while eating shrimp, and while discovering the Southern beauty of Savannah and Beaufort – two towns that “goes together like peas and carrots.”

 U S Tours Flexible Pricing: